 NCMA Matinee: Black Orpheus

 This vibrant retelling of the tragic Greek myth of Orpheus and Eurydice takes place during Carnival in Rio de Janeiro.
-The film won the Academy Award for best foreign-language film and the Palme d’Or at Cannes.
-“It is amazingly exciting–sometimes, with the quick voluptuous beat of the music, and the mad gusto of the costumed dancers, the pace seems unbearable in its speed and passion.”
-(The Boston Globe)
+The film is a winner of the Academy Award for best foreign-language film and Palme d’Or at Cannes.
+“It is amazingly exciting—sometimes, with the quick voluptuous beat of the music and the mad gusto of the costumed dancers, the pace seems unbearable in its speed and passion” (Boston Globe).